Jurickson Profar Player Props: Rockies vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in MLB.

-- The Royals have a 5.05 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.08).

-- Royals pitchers combine to surrender 64 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Royals pitchers combine to rank 15th in baseball in home runs surrendered (65 total, 1.1 per game).

-- Lyles (0-9) gets the starting nod for the Royals in his 12th start of the season.
-He has a 7.15 ERA in 61 2/3 innings pitched, with 45 strikeouts.
+- The Royals will look to Lynch (0-0) in his second start of the season.

-- In his most recent appearance on Saturday against the Washington Nationals, the righty threw five innings, giving up five earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the left-hander tossed 5 1/3 innings against the Washington Nationals, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.